vmieres/The-Gold-Standard/README.md

 + New Zealand and the UK are continuosly increasing the minimum hourly-wage over the years.

-+ US has high standard of living, but it is not among the top 3 countreis with highest minimum hourly-wage.
++ US has high standard of living, but it is not among the top 5 countreis with the highest minimum hourly-wage.

 + European countries tend to pay higher minimum hourly-wage and South American countries tend to pay lower minimum hourly-wage.

-+ Cos of living in each country can be considered for further studies.
++ Cost of living in each country can be considered for further studies.

 ## **Conclusion**